Aeolis quadrangle: Mars Science Laboratory discoveries

 Research presented in 2018 at the Geological Society of America Annual Meeting in Indianapolis, Indiana described evidence for huge floods in Gale Crater.
 One rock unit examined by Curiosity contains the rock conglomerate with particles up to 20 centimeters across.
 To create such a type of rock water must have been 10 to 20 meters in depth.
-Between two million years to 12,000 years ago, Earth experienced these type of floods.
+Between two million years to 12,000 years ago, Earth experienced these types of floods.

 Using various gravity measurements, a team of scientists concluded that Mount Sharp may have formed right where it is, as it is.
 The authors stated, "Mount Sharp formed largely in its current form as a free-standing mound within Gale."
 One idea was that it was part of material that covered a wide region and then eroded, leaving Mount Sharp.
 However, if that were the case, the layers on the bottom would be fairly dense.
 This gravity data show that the bottom layers are quite porous.
 Had they been under many layers of rock they would be compressed and be more dense.
 Intensity of the gravity was obtained by using data from Curiosity's accelerometers.

-Researched published in nature Geoscience in October 2019, described how Gale crater underwent many wet and dry cycles as its lake waters disappeared.
+Researched published in Nature Geoscience in October 2019 described how Gale crater underwent many wet and dry cycles as its lake waters disappeared.

 Sulfate salts from evaporated water showed that pools of salty water once existed in Gale Crater.
 These ponds could have supported organisms.
 Basalts could have produced the calcium and magnesium sulfates that were found.
 Because of its low solubility, calcium sulfate is deposited early on as a lake dries up.
 However, the discovery of magnesium sulfate salts means that the lake must have almost totally evaporated.
-The remaining pools of water would have been very salty—such lakes on Earth contain organisms that are salt tolerant or "halotolerant."These minerals were found along the edges of what were lakes in the younger parts of Gale Crater.
+The remaining pools of water would have been very salty—such lakes on Earth contain organisms that are salt tolerant or "halotolerant".
+These minerals were found along the edges of what were lakes in the younger parts of Gale Crater.
 When Curiosity was exploring deeper in the crater, clays found there showed that a lake existed for a long time, these new findings of sulfates the lake dried up and then get wetter over and over.

 Sulfate salts have been detected in other places in Gale as white veins caused by groundwater moving through cracks in the rocks.

 Curiosity has found oxygen going into the air in Gale Crater.
 Measurements over three Martian years (almost six Earth years) by an instrument in the Sample Analysis at Mars (SAM) portable chemistry lab revealed that the level of oxygen went up throughout spring and summer by as much as 30%, and then dropped back to normal levels by fall.
 Each spring this occurred.
 These oxygen seasonal variations suggest some unknown process in the atmosphere or the surface is occurring.

 Evidence of life on Mars was published on January 19, 2022.
-Rover’s Tunable Laser Spectrometer (TLS) determined the abundance of carbon Isotopes in 24 samples.
-In many of the samples the relative amount of carbon 12 compared to carbon 13 suggested organisms altered the isotopes.
+Rover's Tunable Laser Spectrometer (TLS) determined the abundance of carbon isotopes in 24 samples.
+In many of the samples the relative amount of carbon-12 compared to carbon-13 suggested organisms altered the isotopes.